kap70tomer/Marcus-Shop/README.md

 # Marcus-Shop
-E-Commerce ShopApp, is an online-shop wholesale retailer that offers direct delivery of groceries and household products in bulk.  an easy to use app that allows customers to shop wholesale products on-the-go and without paying wholesale club membership fees.
+E-Commerce app, is an online-shop wholesale retailer that offers direct delivery of groceries and household products in bulk.  an easy to use app that allows customers to shop wholesale products on-the-go and without paying wholesale club membership fees.
 App users can enjoy the convenience of bulk shopping from anywhere anytime.

 ## How to run the app
 1. Either fork or download the app and open the directory in the cli.